cbarb15/RaspberryPi5_BLE_Peripheral/README.md

 * pip3 install lgpio

 This project now uses pybind to call the Peripheral functions.
-It is using Pybind and will need to be cloned
+It is using Pybind and will need to be cloned.
+Will also be using WiringPi.